15 Insanely AMAZING Day Trips from Merida

 Yaxcopoil Hacienda

-How to get to Hacienda Yaxcopoil from Merida:
+How to Get to Hacienda Yaxcopoil from Merida:

 You can take a colectivo going to Uman from near Lucas de Galvez Market.
 Then in Uman, take a bus from the west side of the park in front of the church.
 This bus will drop you off in front of Hacienda Yaxcopoil.